-To earn your Doctor of Pharmacy (PharmD) degree from the PharmD for Pharmacists program at the Leslie Dan Faculty of Pharmacy, University of Toronto, students must complete the following requirements:
+To earn your Doctor of Pharmacy (PharmD) degree from the PharmD for Pharmacists program at the Leslie Dan Faculty of Pharmacy, University of Toronto, you are required to complete sixteen (16) courses as follows:

-- 1. Didactic courses (11 courses);
+- 1. Course Requirements (11 courses);

 - 2. Experiential rotations (4 rotations); and

 - 3. Elective (1 course or 1 rotation).

-- 1. DIDACTIC COURSES